Motel Downtowner Picture of the Week

 If you’re fishing for customers and they drive by your door, you can hook customers on a bamboo pole, but when the traffic is on the far side of the train station, it’s time to break out the surfcasting tackle.
 Both motels began building bigger and brighter signs to lure travelers to the Bohemian side of Flagstaff.
 These signs make today’s city planners shudder.

-I took this week’s photo that I call Motel Downtowner with the rising sun.
+I took this week’s photo, which I call Motel Downtowner, with the rising sun.
 I had been walking around town in the twilight, and the tower was one of the last places I shot.
 It was after 7:00 by then, and I needed a cup of coffee (Macy’s European Coffeehouse—he’s also a fellow photographer).
 I have tried to get a shot of this tower for years, but I’ve never been happy with my results.

 Ford GT40 - Evidently, not all residents at the Motel Downtowner are lowlifes.
 I found this car parked in the motel's portico, and is rare, even for Route 66.